Black Doula Day Logo

 • 1 Eliminate misconceptions of the doula scope of practice, including the difference between a doula and a midwife.

-• 2 Doulas should be paid an equitable reimbursement wage via private and Medicaid insurance at a minimum global reimbursement rate of $3000 USD.
+• 2 Doulas should be paid an equitable reimbursement wage via private and Medicaid insurance at a minimum global reimbursement rate of $3000 USD, with variations at the rate based on country of service.

 • 3 Community-based and BIPOC-led organizations and Doulas in the state must be “included” as “experts” in the process of drafting legislation for reimbursement or in lieu of service (ILOS).